 - For more information on the Mexico residency process, check out my Complete Residency Guide.

-- To learn about the financial solvency requirements at different Mexican consulates throughout North America, click here.
+- To learn about the financial solvency requirements for Residency in Mexico click here.

 For a step-by-step guide to moving to Mexico the right way, check out the Mexico Relocation Guide.
 It also includes a complete directory of trusted contacts throughout the country, from immigration experts to real estate companies, health insurance companies, pet transport, and more.